 My new book project, tentatively called The Anatomy of Justice: Liberal Egalitarianism for Liberals and Critics Alike, develops a novel approach to theorizing liberal egalitarian justice and argues for that approach on the grounds that it supports compelling resolutions to longstanding disputes and difficulties internal to egalitarianism, and compelling defenses of liberalism against its egalitarian critics.

 I have ongoing projects on equal educational opportunity, sectoral justice more broadly, and liberal egalitarian theory.
 I've also written on diversity problems within the discipline of philosophy, on the ethics and politics of abortion, on the use of social policy to curtail animal consumption and experimentation, on the practice of non-ideal theory in political philosophy, and on other issues in feminist philosophy.
 Those interested in my research can check out my curriculum vitae and my research page.

 I've taught a variety of classes at Harvard, ISU, and UW-Madison.
 Most of my teaching is in ethics, political philosophy, social philosophy, feminism, and educational ethics.
-Beyond graduate and undergraduate teaching, I've enjoyed opportunities to think philosophically with younger students as well.
 Those interested in my teaching philosophy and descriptions of some of the courses I’ve taught can find that information on my teaching page.
 (Current students looking for course materials will have better luck visiting our course webpage on Canvas.)